-1. Approve an initial round of consultation on the draft Urban Extensions Design Guidance SPD.
-The consultation is proposed to run for just over 6 weeks between Wednesday 8th August 2018 and Friday 21st September 2018.
+- 1. Note the consultation statement included at appendix 2. - 2.
+Approve a final round of public participation on the SUE Design Guidance SPD.
+The consultation is proposed to run for 6 weeks between Friday 8th February and Friday 22nd March 2019.